BitKnitting/HappyDay_BiggestGreenie_web_server/Readme.md

     Used in energy_plot.html to provide clean navigation when choosing between Day / Week / Month / Year.

+* **EnergyReadingModel.py**

+    This file creates the Energ y database - EnergyMonitor.db - using the peewee object model.

+* **EnergyMonitor.db**

+    Database with contents used for testing.
+The readings were generated using an [ATM90e26 Featherwing from WhatNick](https://bitknitting.wordpress.com/2017/10/07/trying-out-the-atm90e26-featherwing/).

+* **x_axis.json**

+     Dictionary in json format containing entries for "DAY","WEEK","MONTH".
+This makes it easy to set the x-axis labels when plotting the energy readings.

 ## Code Example